BlueColorsin/Ghost-s-Utilities/README.md

 ### * GhostUtil is only tested on 0.6.3
 It's simple.
 Put the "ghostutil" folder onto the main folder (where the .exe is located)

 Now let's make a new script.
-Add these:
+Add these (or only add some that you actually need):
 ```lua
 local colr = require "ghostutil.Color"
 local debg = require "ghostutil.Debug"